How To Puzzle: With Le Puzz

 Take Breaks and Don't giving up!

 This is a super important part of the process.
 Sometimes you just need to walk away for a little while and clear your head.
 Giving the puzzle some space almost always guanentees that when you come back to it you will be able to dive back in.
 Don’t give up too early tho.
 Really allow yourself to get pulled into the puzzle and the process sometimes it will take some time to really feel like you connect with it.
-We promise that as soon as you
+There’s no wrong way to do a puzzle, and no time limit.
+Just know that you can do it and don't give up.

 Although this section sounds like a self-help book it’s really just about how the last piece get’s put in.
 There are many practices for this and all are correct but some are more fun and satisfying than others.
 Sometimes in the mad dash of completion, one person just goes for it and puts the last piece in.
 While this is totally fine, it can be a bit frustrating for everyone else.
 A way to combat this is for everyone to put one finger on the piece and slide it into the space together.
 A group finger “high five” is always encouraged.